 Pet therapy programs are safe for your child.
 Participating dogs are vaccinated, trained and evaluated for appropriate behavior.
-Dogs are registered with national therapy dog programs such as Pet Partners or Therapy Dogs International.
+Dogs are registered with national therapy dog programs.
 Pet therapy volunteers have also been trained and screened through the Riley at IU Health Volunteer Services Department.

 What is the process for participating in pet therapy?

 Given the high priority that health and safety have at Riley at IU Health, specific units and patients must be approved for visits based on our Infection Control Policy.
 Once a patient and family are approved, pet therapy visits can be coordinated through Child Life.

 Steps to Become a Pet Therapy Volunteer at Riley:

 - Please check the Pet Therapy Program Requirements listed below to make sure that you and your pet qualify for the program.
 We will only accept Pet Therapy Teams who meet all updated policy criteria.
 Please be prepared to show documentation for all requirements.

 - If you feel you meet the requirements please use our online application to apply.
 Please notate that you are applying to be a Pet Therapy Team on the application.
 Pet Therapy volunteers and their pets need to be interviewed by the Pet Therapy Coordinator before moving on to the next step.
 This interview will include your pet.

 - Please contact the Pet Therapy Coordinator via email at firstname.lastname@example.org in order to set up an interview.
 Please do not sign up for interviews or orientations via the Volunteer Resources links until you have completed an interview with the Pet Therapy Coordinator and have been accepted as a Pet Therapy Team at Riley.